 Googling Your Guests

+When Alan Sytsma’s article for New York Magazine was posted online back in April 2014, I immediately followed the link to read it.
 “Hardcore Coddling: How Eleven Madison Park Modernized Elite, Old School Service” recounts how a New York restaurant provides excellent service.
-Among its routine tasks is, “Googling” guests to learn about their interests and preferences prior to arrival.
-In this way, Eleven Madison Park is able to provide highly tailored service.
+Among its routine tasks is to “Google” guests to learn about their interests and preferences prior to arrival.
+In this way, Eleven Madison Park is able to provide highly tailored, client-pleasing service.

 For nonprofit organizations that provide onsite tours, receptions, classes and other special events – or those that allow outside organizations to host events in their facilities – my advice would also be to “Google” your guest lists.
 Here’s why.

 I once worked with a contemporary art organization that provided public tours of its internationally-recognized art installations.
 Registration was required in advance.
 Each tour group was kept to a modest size to ensure a high quality experience.
 The tours lasted for an hour (or sometimes, longer).

 The challenge for this nonprofit was the tour registrar/leader was not in regular communication with the development staff.
 When heading out to greet guests and provide tours, they would simply send a courtesy e-mail to fellow staff members letting them know when they would be, “out of the office.”